-Derivatives are financial products whose prices, risks and basic term structure are derived from an underlying asset or from price or interest rate developments, indices etc.
+Derivatives are financial products whose price, risks and basic term structure are derived from an underlying asset or from price or interest rate developments, indices etc.

-Private investors mainly use derivatives for the purposes of speculation or to hedge against price risks, currency and exchange rate risks
+Private investors mainly use derivatives for the purposes of speculation or to hedge against price risks, currency and exchange rate risks, which is why derivatives are mainly for advanced investors.

 It is commonly known that derivatives are considered high-risk investing instruments.
 Still, they are one of the most important financial innovations of the past decades, since they attempt to solve one of the most important problems of investment risk: illiquidity.